This article was updated on 06/19/20

 How long will the job take?
 If you havent tackled this job before and everything goes smoothly, about 3 to 4 hours.
-The hardest part of the job is lifting the toilet of the flange; thats a lot of porcelain!
+The hardest part of the job is lifting the toilet off the flange; thats a lot of porcelain!
+It pays to have a helper.

 Tool and Material List